surifirstpin/biplus_documentation/docs/README.md

 Business Analytics
 Empower your business by putting analytics where your employees, customers, partners, and suppliers need them.

 Turn your information into data, and data into Insights with Embedded Analytics.
-Empower your businessby putting analytics
+Empower your businessby putting analytics where

 Data Blend
 Access, Manipulate and join any data from any source.